NewForce-at-Mountwest/client-side-mastery/book-2-the-novice/chapters/CLI_BASICS.md

 cd MyAwesomeApp
 ```

 Let's create a bash function to accelerate that workflow.
-Open `.zshrc` and enter in the following function.
+Open `.bashrc` and enter in the following function.

  ```sh
 mg() {